ThaMaster/2d-game-idea/README.md

 ---

-- **Code:** Decide how the overall architecture of the game should look like such that it is easy to implement new features while being good from a programming stand point.
 - **Code:** Start to comment the code so I know what is going on.
 - **Code:** Refactor the way the buttons becomes enabled/disabled.
-- **Code:** Create some sort of a *GameMaster* class that handles the spawning of enemies and such.